beratcabuk/beratcabuk/README.md

 -  Berat Cabuk.
+-  Hailing from Turkey, now based in Milan.
+-  BSc. in Economics, Management and Computer Science @UniBoconi.
--  Msc in AI @UniBocconi.
+-  Currently doing a MSc. in AI @UniBocconi.

 <!---
 beratcabuk/beratcabuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.